-This, the most listened to radio talk show in America.
+This, the most listened-to radio talk show in America.

 It's the Rush Limbaugh program, this, the Excellence in Broadcasting Network, and it's Friday.

-Live from the Southern Command in sunny South Florida.
+Live from the Southern Command in sunny South Florida, it's open line Friday!

-It's uh a wonderful day of the week here because on Friday I take the largest professional career risk anybody ever takes in major media, and that is turning over the content of a largest radio show in history to rank amateurs, lovable rank amateurs, nevertheless, that's you.
+It's a wonderful day of the week here because on Friday, I take the largest professional career risk anybody ever takes in major media, and that is turning over the content of the largest radio show in history to rank amateurs.

 This is a day where you can talk about whatever you want, ask whatever you want.